davidgfnet/nginx_totp_auth/README.md

 `hostname` must match the hostname for the vhost in the nginx configuration.
 Then for each entry a list of users can be defined with their username, password and totp secret (base32 encoded string).
-Can also specify optional advanced option for TOTP digits and period.
+Can also specify optional advanced option for TOTP digits, period and algorithm (1 = HMAC-SHA1, 256 = HMAC-SHA256, 512 = HMAC-SHA512).
 The duration is the cookie lifetime in seconds.

 For TOTP Only mode, all users (totp secrets) are tried, any one matches will pass the authentication.